 Conversations on the covid-climate-care crisis

-The Just Transition Care (JTC) initiative is jointly promoted by the Zennström Professor of Climate Change Leadership at Uppsala University and the UNRISD’s Just Transition Research Collaborative.
+The Just Transition Care (JTC) initiative is jointly promoted by the Zennström Professor of Climate Change Leadership at Uppsala University, UNRISD’s Just Transition Research Collaborative and Latinamerikagrupperna.
 It aims to establish a discussion space about the relationship between care and the politics of Just Transition.

 Just Transition (JT) is a policy framework promoted by labour and environmental justice organisations to design climate policies from the perspective of those most affected by both environmental and economic inequalities.
 The framework indicates how to compensate for the necessary phasing-out of carbon-intensive industries while also responding to the most urgent and vital needs of front-line communities, by creating decent, stable and community-driven jobs in clean energy and infrastructures.
 The Just Transition concept has been incorporated in International Labour Organisation (ILO), the European Union, and other governmental strategies for decarbonisation.